spef1x/spef.info/readme.txt

 DESCRIPTION:

-KNOX is a clean, modern, and elegant free coming soon website template.
-Its thin line elements, great use of whitespace, and nice typography give the template a professional, classy design.
-It is not just aesthetically pleasing it also has the essential functions you need to maintain and engage visitors, and collect new leads while working on your website.
-KNOX comes in three style variants: static, slideshow, and particle background.
+AUGUSTINE is a clean and minimalist one-page personal website template for creative individuals and professionals.
+It is the perfect solution for creating a striking online presence where you can highlight your best works and showcase your skills and credentials.
+AUGUSTINE comes with all the essential website components and features for creating an outstanding and great-looking online resume that would grab everyone's attention.

 ==================================================================================================